 Creating a package

 @tinycld/bootstrap is the interactive scaffolder for new packages.
 One command produces a feature repo that matches the conventions every first-party package follows - manifest, CI workflow, tsconfig, sample screens or a settings panel, and (optionally) a Go server stub.
-(Lint config lives in the app shell’s biome.json and applies to every member — no biome.json ships in the new repo.)
+(The canonical lint config lives at tinycld/biome.json and applies to every member — no biome.json ships in the new repo by default.)
 It’s the fastest way to go from idea to “a member of the workspace that typechecks.”

 One-shot

-The positional argument is the slug - kebab-case, 3–40 chars.
-It becomes the npm package name (@tinycld/my-feature), the URL segment (/a/[orgSlug]/my-feature/), and the Go module path (tinycld.org/packages/my-feature).
-Omit it to be asked.
+--new <slug> selects scaffold mode (the alternative is --assemble-only, which assembles a workspace instead of scaffolding a package — see the CLI reference).
+The slug is kebab-case, 3–40 chars; it becomes the npm package name (@tinycld/my-feature), the URL segment (/a/[orgSlug]/my-feature/), and the Go module path (tinycld.org/packages/my-feature).
+Omit the slug to be asked.

 Where the scaffolder puts things